TibeDev/VDB-Editor/README.md

 -For some reason pressing hyprlinks and pressing back arrow you glitch the whole site.

 # &lt;/Goal with this&gt;
-Later on I want to implement a system for schools.
-Because we in school use safe exam browser and it basicly has a website like this where you can make a website on a website and upload your code to the teacher.
+Later on, I want to implement a system for schools.
+At our school, we use Safe Exam Browser, which includes a platform where students can create websites within the browser and upload their code directly to the teacher.
+Eventually, I’d like to add a similar system to my project.

 # &lt;/Where can I try it?&gt;
 You can or just run it locally or you can just try it [here](https://tibedev.github.io/VDB-Editor/)